+Veterans:

-Veterans: Persons who have served in the Armed Forces, were honorably discharged, and meet other service requirements may be entitled to a Veteran's burial.
+Persons who have served in the Armed Forces, were honorably discharged, and meet other service requirements may be entitled to a veteran's burial.
 For information, please contact the County of Los Angeles Military and Veteran's Affairs Office at (213) 765-9681.
-For more details on Veterans or Social Security benefits, please contact your funeral director.
+For more details on veterans or Social Security benefits, please contact your funeral director.

+Transportation Fees:

-Transportation Fees: The County is required to assess certain fees for transportation and handling of the decedent.
-We may bill you for these services, unless it is a death of a Veteran, a child (14 years or younger), or a homicide victim.
+The County is required to assess certain fees for transportation and handling of the decedent.
+We may bill you for these services, unless it is a death of a veteran, a child (14 years or younger), or a homicide victim.
 Please provide documentation of fixed income if you are unable to cover the cost and would like to request that the fees be waived.
 For more information, please call (323) 343-0572.

-Data Privacy and Release of Information: In California, a decedent's cause and manner of death, as well as the examination report, are considered public record (California Government Code 6253), and the examination report can be purchased by media outlets and the public.
-Public records ultimately allow for transparency in holding government and other agencies accountable, and help priority setting for communities.
+Data Privacy and Release of Information:

+In California, a decedent's cause and manner of death, as well as the examination report, are considered public record (California Government Code 6253) and can be obtained by media outlets and the public.
+Public records ultimately allow for transparency in holding government and other agencies accountable and help priority setting for communities.
 Please know that photos and next of kin contact information are not included in the report.

-County Disposition (Cremation): If the decedent remains unidentified, the next of kin cannot be located, or is unwilling or unable to make arrangements for disposition, the County sends the body for cremation.
+County Disposition (Cremation):

+If the decedent remains unidentified, the next of kin cannot be located, or is unwilling or unable to make arrangements for disposition, the County sends the body for cremation.
 The family or loved ones of the deceased have up to two (2) years from the cremation date to claim the ashes (or cremains).
 Please follow these steps:

-Step 1: The decedent's next of kin should print and complete the County Disposition paperwork, which can be found online at mec.lacounty.gov/forms.
-Return the forms to the Department's Notifications Unit via mail, email (notifications@coroner.lacounty.gov), or fax at (323) 222-0343.
+The decedent's next of kin should print and complete the County Disposition paperwork, which can be found online at me.lacounty.gov/forms.
+Return the forms to the Department's Notifications Unit via mail, email (notifications@me.lacounty.gov), or fax at (323) 222-0343.

-Once the ashes are delivered to the Los Angeles County Morgue, the Department will notify the decedent's next of kin via mail that the cremains are ready for pick up.
+Once the ashes are delivered to the Los Angeles County Morgue (operated by the Dept. of Public Health), the Department will notify the decedent's next of kin via mail that the cremains are ready for pick up.

-Step 2: Obtain a disposition permit.
-If the death occurred within Los Angeles County, the city of Long Beach, or the city of Pasadena, please obtain your disposition permit from the respective health department.
-A disposition permit can be purchased online or at their offices by appointment.
+Obtain a disposition permit.
+If the death occurred within Los Angeles County, or the cities of Long Beach or Pasadena, please obtain your disposition permit from the respective health department.
+A disposition permit can be purchased in person by appointment at the following offices: